shoui520/shoui520.github.io/docs/shouimethod.md

 ## What you should do

 If you haven't already, you should **learn core vocab with Kaishi every day** and cover **the gist** of grammar taught in your chosen grammar guide.
 Do Kaishi at the default rate of 20 cards per day.
+(I personally never did below 20 cards/day, though others may find that a bit overwhelming, in that case try 10/day.)

 I will note though, I didn't do Kaishi, and I didn't do Core2k either.
 My first Anki deck was actually a mining deck, which I hated, and I was just learning common words anyway.
 I consider doing Kaishi as the better alternative for learning core vocabulary.